Decoherence of nitrogen-vacancy spin ensembles in a nitrogen electron-nuclear spin bath in diamond

 Key Methodologies

-- Pulse Sequence: The Hahn-echo pulse sequence (Ï pulse applied between two free evolution periods, t) was simulated to compute the homogeneous dephasing time T2 of the NV ensemble.
+- Decoherence Measurement: The Hahn-echo pulse sequence was used to compute the homogeneous dephasing time ($T_2$) of the NV-spin ensembles.

-- DFT Parameterization: Density Functional Theory (DFT) calculations (using QUANTUM ESPRESSO) were performed to compute the spin Hamiltonian parameters of the P1 center, including the anisotropic hyperfine tensor and quadrupole moment.
+- Density Functional Theory (DFT): DFT calculations were performed using a plane-wave basis set (85 Ry cutoff) and Projector-Augmented Wave (PAW) pseudopotentials to accurately compute the spin Hamiltonian parameters of the P1 center, including anisotropic hyperfine tensors.

 View Original Abstract